 The Acas Council governs our strategic direction, policies and priorities.
 It makes sure that we work effectively to meet our objectives and targets.

-Council members are subject matter experts (employer, trade union and independent members), appointed by the Secretary of State for Business, Energy and Industrial Strategy.
+Council members are subject matter experts (employer, trade union and independent members), appointed by the Secretary of State for Business and Trade.

 The Chair of the Acas Council is Clare Chapman, former Director General of the NHS workforce.